 Not all libraries apply for government discounts under the E-rate program, although the majority of public schools and many private schools do and must therefore have CIPA-compliance certification.
 Each year, CIPA-covered educational institutions must certify they are compliant and must be able to demonstrate that they have Internet filtering solutions in place for all Internet-enabled computers.
 If a WiFi network has been implemented, it is also necessary to have a web content WiFi filter for CIPA compliance.

-In addition to CIPA, twenty-four states have introduced legislation requiring publicly-funded schools to control access to Internet content via a web filter or similar mechanism.
+In addition to CIPA, at least twenty-four states have introduced legislation requiring publicly-funded schools to control access to Internet content via a web filter or similar mechanism.
 In some jurisdictions, entire districts have implemented a web content WiFi filter for CIPA compliance even if the individual schools were not intending to apply for E-rate discounts.

 Children’s Internet Protection Act Internet Filtering Requirements